 - It will keep for about 2 weeks if kept in the fridge.

 - It can be frozen for 6 months.
-You can slice it first and wrap individual slices in parchment or freezer paper before placing them in a freezer bag.
-It will lose freshness the longer it’s stored.
+Slice it first and wrap individual slices in parchment or freezer paper before placing them in a freezer bag.
+The longer it’s stored, the less fresh it will be.

 I store my bread in slices and/or in the freezer.

-- For longer storage, I freeze them and thaw them out the night before I need them.
+- For more extended storage, I freeze them and thaw them out the night before I need them.

 - After the bread is completely cooled, I slice it into thin slices.

-- The pieces that don’t cut well enough for sandwiches, I wrap in a piece of parchment paper and put them in a food storage bag or box for toast.
+- I wrap the pieces that don’t cut well enough for sandwiches in parchment paper and put them in a food storage bag or box for toast.

 - I write “toast” or “sandwich” on the outside of the bag or on a piece of freezer tape on the container.